-Fish is a delicate ingredient to work with, and flounder is even more so.
-If you don’t handle this flatfish properly, you might end up with mushy fish flakes instead of the ideal crispy fish fillets.
-Steer clear of this fishy disaster with our tips below:
+Fish is a delicate ingredient to work with, and cooking flounder is even more so.
+If you don’t handle this flatfish properly, you might end up with mushy fish flakes instead of the ideal crispy flounder fillets.
+Steer clear of this fishy disaster with these tips that we have for you on how to cook flounder:

 How To Make Pan-Fried Flounder

-This pan fried flounder is crispy and packed with flavor, satisfying for fish and non-fish lovers alike!
+This pan-fried flounder is crispy and packed with flavor, satisfying for fish and non-fish lovers alike!
+Easily make this dish in 15 minutes with only a few ingredients and serve delectable seafood on busy weeknights.

-Season fillets with paprika, salt, ground black pepper, onion powder, dried oregano, and dried thyme.
+In a bowl, mix paprika, salt, pepper, onion powder, oregano, and thyme.

 Coat the fillets with flour.